Washington, DC, police officer charged with murder in connection with man's death after a police pursuit

 On Friday, Magistrate Judge Zia Faruqui ordered Sutton to home detention and Zabavsky to a high-intensity supervised program that includes electronic monitoring and a curfew.

 Sutton's attorney, J. Michael Hannon, said his client has been suspended without pay since the incident and has received death threats.
 If convicted, Sutton faces the maximum of life in prison.
+The next court date is October 4.

+The two are currently on administrative leave, Contee, the police chief said during the news conference.

+"What happens, the members were served today with a notice of intent to suspend them indefinitely," he said.
+"There's an appeal process that they're able to go through and once they go through that process, at the end of it, a final determination will be made as of their status."